-- Brainstorming alternate sources of assistance with the consumer - Pre-existing conditions of the consumer that increases risk
+- Brainstorming alternate sources of assistance with the consumer. - Pre-existing conditions of the consumer that increases risk.

-- Provide sources of Personal Protective Equipment (PPE) and require assistants to wear masks, wash hands, use sanitizer and gloves - Encourage consumer to take similar precautions
+- Provide sources of Personal Protective Equipment (PPE) and require attendants to wear masks and gloves, frequently wash hands and use sanitizer. - Encourage consumer to take similar precautions.